4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

     assure-global-bucket-env <env-name>

-It should interactively confirm the environment that it will upload, and what accout it will upload into.
+It should interactively confirm the environment that it will upload, and what account it will upload into.
 If the global env bucket has not been created yet for that account, it will complain, but that should have happened in the datastore stack.